 4 Reasons why you shouldn’t use a Residential Address for your business

-Many startup founders started from their bedroom door and went on to found something great.
-There are a lot of fresh examples like these where you work from home as a lawyer, or a real estate agent.
+Many startup founders started from their bedroom door and went on to find something great.
+There are a lot of fresh examples like these where you work from home as a lawyer or a real estate agent.
 Still, we see the success, but we do not see the real struggle of it.
 The real struggle of having a residential address as the business’s official address looks mostly like this:

 Business Restrictions.
 Banks don’t usually accept residential addresses on business accounts